Macaroni with Greens, Lemon, and Parmesan

 - Olive Oil (affiliate link)

-- Start cooking the pasta in salted water; then zest two large lemons, and then squeeze the juice.
-(You will only need 1 tablespoon of juice for this recipe, but just freeze the extra lemon juice.)
+- Start cooking the pasta in boiling salted water; then zest one or two large lemons, and squeeze the juice.
+(I like a lot of zest so I’d use two lemons but you can get away with one.
+You won’t need all the lemon juice for this recipe, but just freeze the extra lemon juice.)

-- Heat the oil in a heavy frying pan; then add the garlic and lemon zest and saute 1 minute.
+- Heat the oil in a heavy frying pan; then add minced garlic and lemon zest and saute 1 minute.

 - Add the greens and cook until they’re wilted.
 This will take just 2-3 minutes for baby greens and about 5 minutes for larger chopped greens.

-- Drain the pasta, saving 1/4 cup of the pasta cooking water.
+- Drain the pasta when it’s al dente, saving 1/4 cup of the pasta cooking water.

 - Add the hot pasta, lemon juice, and reserved pasta cooking water to the pan.

-- Turn off heat and mix in the Parmesan cheese and serve hot.
+- Turn off heat and mix in the Parmesan cheese and serve hot, with extra Parmesan to add at the table..

 More Vegetarian Recipes with Kale: